vbhat1976/terraform-workshop/exercises/11/README.md

 {"text": "Hello from backend"}
 ```

+If your frontend endpoint isn't up yet, just give it a little time.
+Autoscaling groups in combination with launch configurations can take
+some time to actually spin up the EC2 instances.
+In addition, we also have a boot script running that is run to bring up the server(s) once
+the EC2 instances themselves are up.
+So, yeah, it could take just a bit.

 So, we can see that our frontend is working.
 We're hitting the application load balancer URL, so everything is routing correctly through
 the load balancer to our EC2 instances actually running the service code.
 Including, we can see that the frontend is correctly communicating
 through the backend load balancer to the backend server or servers.
 So, we also have our backend load balancer URL.
 Let's try to open that